friesofdoom/FriesBSCam/README.md

 This is used if you have something like a first person view on the left or the right of your video feed, then you will want to move the avatar in the opposite direction slightly.

 Camera={ ... }\
-This created a new camera with the following properties:
+This creates a new camera with the following properties:

 Name='CameraName'\
 The name of the camera.